Brown-University-Library/bell/README.md

 - review one_off scripts and get rid of least-necessary scripts
 - get rid of any utils/ files that we haven't used
 - low-priority: consider special-casing the object-type determination of bell-objects
+- see if a linter can list all the environmental-variables used by the code -- and remove from settings.sh those not used.

 ---